 The Capital One Venture X card is the newest card in Capital One’s line-up and its first foray into premium credit cards.
 It comes with an annual fee of $395, which is lower than both the Chase Sapphire Reserve ($550) and the American Express Platinum ($695).
 So how does Venture X stack up against the competition?

-The opening sign-up bonus is 100,000 miles after $10,000 spend in 6 months, and for a limited-time, new VentureX cardholders will earn up to $200 in statement credits for vacation rental properties like Airbnb or VRBO in the first twelve months.
+The current sign-up bonus is 75,000 miles after spending $4,000 in 3 months.
 The card has a $395 annual fee.
-This sign-up bonus is worth a minimum of $1,200, assuming you use the statement credits.
+This sign-up bonus is worth a minimum of $750, assuming you use sign-up bonus as statement credits.
 Capital One has greatly expanded their transfer partners recently, which makes the sign-up bonus even more valuable.
 Capital One now boasts 17 transfer partners, most of which have a 1:1 transfer ratio.
 Notably absent, however, is a United States domestic airline transfer partner.

 Let's start with the not-so-obvious truth: unless you are willing to book flights, rental cars, or hotel rooms through an online travel agency (“OTA”) (i.e., the Capital One Travel portal), this card is identical to a Capital One Venture card ($95 annual fee) earning 2x Miles on all spend, yet requiring a $395 annual fee.
 If you're like us at ToP and don't plan to book your travel through an OTA, but still want a Capital One card, you're much better off with the vanilla Capital One Venture at only $95 per year.